AKVorrat/staatsschutz.at/README.md

+# About
+Petition against the planned State Protection Act

-# Staatsschutz.at
+# Requirements
-campaign against Austrian surveillance law
+MySQLdb